50 Canadian Citizenship Test Questions You Need to Know in 2026

 โ

-A network of secret routes helping enslaved people from the United States escape to freedom in Canada
+A network of secret routes that helped enslaved people from the United States escape to freedom in Canada.

 Q19: Who were the Fathers of Confederation?